 I received my PhD in Quantitative and Computational Biology from Princeton University, advised by Mona Singh.
-My research involved amino acid substitution impact, cancer mutations in zinc finger domains, and linking gene expression with tissue images.
+My research involved amino acid substitution impact (DeMaSk), cancer mutations in zinc finger domains, and linking gene expression with tissue morphology.
 As an undergraduate at the University of North Texas, I majored in Biology and conducted computational microbiome research with Qunfeng Dong.

 Google Scholar profile